gilgamsh/GenshinCPU/README.md

 **LICENSE** if you would like to use our codes, please see the license first.

 ## Gitee
-For details about our work,please visit https://gitee.com/seddon2001/genshin-cpu
+For more details about our work,please visit https://gitee.com/seddon2001/genshin-cpu